Continuous Policy and Value Iteration for Stochastic Control Problems and Its Convergence: Convergence analysis

 \subsection{Classical Control Problems}

 Recall the Hamiltonian defined in \eqref{H_tau}, which is inhomogeneous in the $\tau$ direction since $v^{\tau}_x$ and $v^{\tau}_{xx}$ change simultaneously along $\tau$.
-As an analogue to Assumption \ref{assum: monotone relax}, we propose the following monotonicity condition for the classical control problem. \begin{assumption}[Monotonicity Condition] For Hamiltonian $H^\tau$ defined in \eqref{H_tau}, for each $x\in\mathbb R^n$, we assume
+As an analogue to Assumption \ref{assum: monotone relax}, we propose the following monotonicity condition for the classical control problem. \begin{assumption}[Monotonicity Condition] With the Hamiltonian $\mathbf{H}^\tau$ defined in \eqref{H_tau}, for each $x\in\mathbb R^d$, we assume